tomnewport/alchex/README.md

 ===========
 _(Alk-Ex)_

-Alchex uses GROMACS to robustly exchange one molecule for another using a method based on [Exchange Lipids](#exchange-lipids) and removes clashes using the [Alchembed method](#alchembed) developed by
+Alchex uses GROMACS to robustly exchange one molecule for another using a method based on [Exchange Lipids](#exchange-lipids) and removes clashes using the [Alchembed method](#alchembed).
+Documentation is coming soon, but in the meantime, [get started](get-started).

 Get started
 -----------